Boron neutron capture therapeutics: Initial proposal and development

-Neutron capture therapy was first proposed in the literature in 1936 by Gordon L. Locher, who observed that isotopes with large neutron capture cross sections, such as boron-10, could be accumulated in cancerous tissue and bombarded with thermal neutrons to induce destruction of the cancerous cells.
+Neutron capture therapy (NCT) was first proposed in the literature in 1936 by Gordon L. Locher, who observed that isotopes with large neutron capture cross sections, such as boron-10, could be accumulated in cancerous tissue and bombarded with thermal neutrons to induce destruction of the cancerous cells.
+Boron was seen as a qualified candidate for NCT because the alpha particles of ^{10}B (^{4}He^{2+}), produced from boron's reaction with a neutron beam, can induce apoptosis with a relatively tight travel radius about the diameter of a cell.
 The proposition was that boron-10 containing delivery agents would take advantage of properties of cancer cells that are not present in normal tissue cells, such as overexpression of certain enzymes or the lack of blood brain barrier.
 This idea was attractive because it had the potential to be more selective than traditional chemo- and radiotherapies.
 However, BNCT requires a neutron beam to act as a source of thermal neutrons and a suitable boron-delivery agent; neither was available at the time of Locher's suggestion.
 Therefore, it was not until the 1950s, when nuclear reactors were available, that Locher's proposal was put into practice.
+Since neutrons have a low penetration range, only about 2–3 cm below the skin's surface, BNCT was proposed for head and neck cancers.

 Boron delivery agents

 Requirements for boron delivery agents

-A BNCT therapeutic candidate must selectively accumulate in target tissue without significant uptake in normal tissue.
+A BNCT therapeutic candidate must selectively accumulate the boron-10 in target tissue without significant uptake in normal tissue.
 If selectivity is low and boron accumulates in both, irradiation with thermal neutrons will cause significant damage to healthy tissue; if boron accumulates in neither, the treatment will be ineffective.
 Selectivity is quantified by the tumor/normal tissue boron ratio, which compares the concentration of boron atoms in tumor cells with that in the patient's healthy cells.
 A large tumor/normal tissue ratio (~3 or greater) is necessary.
 In addition, boron must remain in target tissue at significant concentrations (~20 μg/g) for long enough that concentration in the blood drops to low levels (generally several hours).
+Boron delivery agents should have high solubility to be efficiently circulated and effectively penetrate tumor tissues.
+These candidates must also minimize toxicity to and have rapid clearance from healthy tissues.